 They source from China, but also from other regions such as India, Southeast Asia, Mexico, or the US.

 Rather than forcing the issue with your Chinese supplier and trying to compete with the pre-Chinese New Year rush, consider sourcing from regions unaffected by Chinese New Year.

 India, for example, may be able to manufacture similar products and sometimes at a lower cost.

 Manufacturing of products such as textiles and shoes are being shifted to Southeast Asia to take advantage of the lower labour costs.

 Few things one should be aware of doing is that if one has placed the purchase order too late then they should not expect an on-time delivery.
 One should not plan to rush a shipment out before the holiday.
 There are too many moving parts in this equation so it’s better not to try to force them to do something that won’t happen.
 Pushing them overboard increases the risks of mistakes, defects, and even more headaches down the line as the entire supply chain is already under stress.

 For various reasons, factory staff turnover can be high after Chinese New Year.

 Ensure that your Spec Packs are clear and have been recorded properly by your factory.
 This will ensure consistency if your contact becomes permanently unavailable, and will also help with quality control measures.

-If you have any questions about this article or a general feedback then please share your views in the comment section below.
+If you have any questions about this article or general feedback then please share your views in the comment section below.